Get 33% off for 3 months on all new subscriptions in November with Drive Fuze. Offer code BLACK33

 It depends on the provider.
 Flexed is a good option for people with a low credit score, as they underwrite their own contracts.
 That means they may be more willing to consider drivers with a bad credit history.
 Some providers like Care by Volvo carry out a hard credit search, so if you're trying to book a car with them, you must be sure you want to go with them.

 When it comes to soft credit searches, in our experience, most providers check your credit history that way so you have more flexibility when comparing different vehicle subscription services.
-For example Onto and elmo both won't run a hard search on your credit report.
 We have a detailed guide on vehicle subscription credit checks.

 Can I get a car subscription if I’ve been rejected for car finance?